 There are several primary benefits of arranging the narratives into categories.
 Here are a few of the more important advantages:

 - The organization of behavior descriptions as lengthy narratives can quickly become very disorganized.

 - Each employee can be measured against all the categories simultaneously.
 In other words, the critical path or measurement is how the employee conducts himself/herself based on each of the decided categories as well as the accumulated result of all the individual categories.

 - The individual categories can be measured against all the participating employees.
 For example, let’s assume that the company is measuring its success based on the customer service category.
 Therefore, it will look at all the individual employee scores for the customer service category and combine them to form an overall impression on the success (or lack thereof) based on the customer service metric.

 Driving organizational success

-As mentioned above, the primary aim of performance management and online performance management software is to align “individual objections to organizational objectives” and to make sure that individual employees understand and uphold the organizational ethos and the core values.
-This definition by TutorialsPoint.com goes onto state that the “overall aim of performance management is to establish a good culture” within the company.
-And, it allows for individual employees to increase their skills via a process that highlights shortcomings and attempts to find solutions through education and training.
+As mentioned above, the primary aim of performance management and online performance management software is to align “individual objections to organizational objectives” and ensure that individual employees understand and uphold the organizational ethos and core values.
+This definition by TutorialsPoint.com goes on to state that the “overall aim of performance management is to establish a good culture” within the company.
+And it allows for individual employees to increase their skills via a process that highlights shortcomings and attempts to find solutions through education and training.

-In theory, the critical incident technique or method is just another way of measuring performance.
+In theory, the critical incident technique or method is another way to measure performance.
 However, in practice, because of its emphasis on the narrative instead of the numeric measurement, it has the capacity and potential to highlight different employee strengths and weaknesses as opposed to the traditional KPI measurement methodology.